apaijmans/AFS_genetic_legacy/README.md

 -	Supp_density_plot_nehist_FigS9: density plots for Nehist (Fig S9)

 (2) Folder "fsc_pop2019": simulations compared to emperical data on the level of populations (locality)
+- a_prep_emp_data_8pop: prepping emperical data
+- b_sumstats_8pop: calculating summary statistics from emperical data on genetic cluster level
+- 1_simulate_diversity: simulates genetic diversity (nb the resulting file is not included on GitHub as the file size was too big.
+However it is available upon request)
+- 2_ABCanalysis: ABC analysis part 1, Model selection and evaluation
+- 3_ABCanalysis_posterior_distributions: ABC analysis part 2, Parameter estimation
+-	4_abc_results: save ABC estimates to RData file (nb not all resulting files are included on GitHub as the file size was too big.
+However they are available upon request)
+-	5_cv_eval_plots: cross-validation plots
+-	6_one_plot_FigS4: creates Fig S4

 (3) Folder "sumstats_species":
 - sumstats_species: calculates summary statistics for other otariid species